cosmitolinux/nebula-wm/README.md

 - **Chaotic-AUR** -- bc automatic building aur packages
 - **oh my fish** -- equal to zsh and looks good
-- **hyprlock** -- i mean i could make my own locking system but not at this moment **this is a new project so dont expect the best**
+- **hyprlock** -- i mean i could make my own locking system but not at this moment
+- **neb-packages** -- https://github.com/cosmitolinux/n3matrix <--- that one is a public package anyone can install but neb-packages are normally used for custom commands and configuring.
+**this is a new project so dont expect the best**

 ## usage